Multi-layer insulation: Function and design

 The principle behind MLI is radiation balance.
-To see why it works, start with a concrete example - imagine a square meter of a surface in outer space, held at a fixed temperature of 300 K, with an emissivity of 1, facing away from the sun or other heat sources.
-From the Stefan–Boltzmann law, this surface will radiate 460 W. Now imagine placing a thin (but opaque) layer 1 cm away from the plate, also with an emissivity of 1.
-This new layer will cool until it is radiating 230 W from each side, at which point everything is in balance.
+For example, consider a square meter of a surface in outer space, held at a fixed temperature of 300 K, with an emissivity of 1, facing away from the sun or other heat sources.
+From the Stefan–Boltzmann law, this surface will radiate about 460 W. Now imagine placing a thin (but opaque) layer 1 cm away from the plate, also with an emissivity of 1.
+This new layer will cool until it is radiating 230 W from each side, at which point the net heat flows are balanced.
 The new layer receives 460 W from the original plate.
-230 W is radiated back to the original plate, and 230 W to space.
-The original surface still radiates 460 W, but gets 230 W back from the new layers, for a net loss of 230 W. So overall, the radiation losses from the surface have been reduced by half by adding the additional layer.
+This layer also radiates 460 W in total; half is radiated back to the original plate, and half to space.
+The original surface still radiates 460 W, but gets 230 W back from the new layer, for a net loss of 230 W. Overall, the radiation losses from the surface are reduced by half by adding the additional layer.